 1 Dhabu = 2 Paisa.2 Dhabu = 1 Anna.

-In general 50 Paisa is referred to as 8 Anna and 25 Paisa as 4 Anna.
+In the general 50 Paisa referred to 8 Anna and 25 Paisa as 4 Anna.

-Above elders belong to Bhad division.
+The above elders belonging to Bhad.
 Below is a summary of what they have said.

-That time our surrounding village’s people from the west up to Samni village, East up to Haldarwa, North up to Makan, South up to Hingalla, were used to call wise community leaders of Tankaria village to resolve any matter of dispute among them.
+At that time our surrounding village’s people from west to Samni village, East up to Haldarwa, North up to Makan, South up to Hingalla, were used to call wise community leaders of Tankaria village to resolve any matter of dispute among them.